 Building on the solid bedrock of ‘KM for All’ culture and a ‘Customer-focused’ objective for excellent service, the Force sails through all tides and currents in this ever-changing environment by adopting five Innovative Service Excellence Drivers: Leadership, Culture, People, Partnership, Resources, and with the aid of Technology.
 This innovative approach forms the ‘Innovation Ship’ – a sustainable KM framework both in the local and global contexts.

 Dedicated to driving and promoting KM to enhance the organisational performance under this ‘Innovation Ship’ approach, the Force has received numerous local and global KM awards and international recognition.
 On top of winning Most Admired Knowledge Enterprise (MAKE) Awards in 2009, 2013 and 2016, the Force attained the ‘Outstanding Winner’ in the first Global Most Innovative Knowledge Enterprise (MIKE) Award in 2018.
-In 2020, the Force once again has landed the Global and Hong Kong MIKE Awards 2020 in recognition of its achievements and innovative practices in knowledge management (KM) to enhance the Force performance.
+In both 2020 and 2021, the Force once again, through revalidation, has landed the Global and Hong Kong MIKE Awards in recognition of its achievements and innovative practices in knowledge management (KM) to enhance the Force performance.